dfriedenberger/Decentralized-Autonomic-Data/README.md

 Example 2: derived DID (DDID)
 ======================

-This example shows how to create DADi with DDID and verify it.
+This example shows how to create DADi with DDID (chain + sequenz number) and verify it.

 Requirements
 ------------